seezee/WP-FOFT-Loader/readme.txt

 = What is the plugin for? =

-This plugin template implements and automates [Zach Leatherman's Cricital FOFT with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).
+This plugin template implements and automates [Zach Leatherman's Critical Flash of Faux Text (FOFT) with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).
 This technique is the best compromise between font speed loading and a positive user experience.

 **PROS**

 * All the existing Pros of the [Critical FOFT approach](https://www.zachleat.com/web/comprehensive-webfonts/#critical-foft).
-* Eliminates FOIT and greatly reduces FOUT for the roman font.
+* Eliminates Flash of Invisible Text (FOIT) and greatly reduces Flash of Unstyled Text (FOUT) for the roman font.
 A small reflow will occur for additional characters loaded in the second stage and when the other weights and styles are loaded, but it will have a much smaller impact.

 **CONS**